Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking

 - You can use honey, caramel, or syrup to rim drinks even if you don't serve any of the drink ideas here.
 All three of these will glow a golden yellow color.

 - If you use sugar, coconut, or salt to rim glasses, it will also show up well under a black light since they are white and reflect the UV light really well.

 - Use glow sticks as drink stirrers.
 Just make sure the glow sticks are sanitized first.
-You can also coil glow sticks in the bottom of cups for more glowing effect.
+You can also coil glow sticks in the bottom of cups for a more glowing effect.